justanotherlad/blindvisaidgpt/README.md

 # Visual Foundation Model to use and where it will be loaded to
 # The model and device are separated by underline '_', the different models are separated by comma ','
 # The available Visual Foundation Models can be found in the following table
-# For example, if you want to load ImageCaptioning to cpu and Text2Image to cuda:0
+# For example, if you want to load ImageCaptioning to cpu and VisualQuestionAnswering to cuda:0
-# You can use: "ImageCaptioning_cpu,Text2Image_cuda:0"
+# You can use: "ImageCaptioning_cpu,VisualQuestionAnswering_cuda:0"

-# Advice for CPU Users
+# Advice for CPU Users (current default)
-python visual_chatgpt.py --load ImageCaptioning_cpu,Text2Image_cpu
+python visual_chatgpt.py --load ImageCaptioning_cpu,VisualQuestionAnswering_cpu

-# Advice for 1 Tesla T4 15GB  (Google Colab)
+# Advice for 1 Tesla T4 15GB  (Google Colab)  --(feature yet to be tried)
-python visual_chatgpt.py --load "ImageCaptioning_cuda:0,Text2Image_cuda:0"
+python visual_chatgpt.py --load "ImageCaptioning_cuda:0,VisualQuestionAnswering_cuda:0"

-# Advice for 4 Tesla V100 32GB
+# Advice for 4 Tesla V100 32GB  --(feature yet to be tried)
 python visual_chatgpt.py --load "ImageCaptioning_cuda:0,ImageEditing_cuda:0,
     Text2Image_cuda:1,Image2Canny_cpu,CannyText2Image_cuda:1,
     Image2Depth_cpu,DepthText2Image_cuda:1,VisualQuestionAnswering_cuda:2,